 For example, you might use it to make them more compliant or to get them to do what you want.
 Alternatively, you might use it as a way to get them to reveal useful information. either way, understanding someone’s thumbscrew is a powerful tool that can be used for both good and ill.

 Law 34.
 Be Royal in Your Own Fashion: Act Like a King to Be Treated Like One

 People in positions of power are often able to command respect and deference not because of their titles or their wealth, but because of their bearing and their demeanor.
-By acting like a king- confident, decisive, and commanding- you can encourage others to treat you with the same respect and admiration.
+By acting like a king or queen- confident, decisive, and commanding- you can encourage others to treat you with the same respect and admiration.
 Of course, it’s important to be aware of the line between confidence and arrogance, but if you can strike the right balance, you’ll be well on your way to being treated like royalty.